 So, which design is better?
 To some, it may seem like the stainless steel system is the clear winner.
 It’s durable, it retains heat beautifully, and you can even travel with it.
 Stainless steel French presses are also easier to clean and often dishwasher-safe.

-On the other hand, glass French presses allow you to watch your coffee brew and won’t affect the flavor.
+On the other hand, glass French presses allow you to watch your coffee brew and will not affect the flavor.
 They’re also more attractive and classic-looking.
 And they can double as vases!